tutaslabs/famous-mixedmode-meteor-cube/README.md

 A tutorial is at http://www.tutas-labs.com/famous-mixed-mode-and-meteor-integration/

-Where I show how the famo.us engein was built.
+Where I show how the famo.us engine was built.